microsoft/CCF/sphinx/source/members/open_network.rst

 Adding Users
 ------------

 Once a CCF network is successfully started and an acceptable number of nodes have joined, members should vote to open the network to :term:`users`.
-See :ref:`User identity` to generate the identity of users.
+First, :ref:`the identities of trusted users should be generated <Using CCF Applications>`.

 Then, the certificates of trusted users should be registered in CCF via the member governance interface.
 For example, the first member may decide to make a proposal to add a new user (here, ``user_cert`` is the PEM certificate of the user -- see :ref:`Cryptography` for a list of supported algorithms):